Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 It is possible to set filters in Topdesk.
 If you don't get a result from Topdesk when expecting one it is probably because filters are used.
 For example, searching for a branch that can't be found by the API user but is visible in Topdesk.

 ### Only require tickets
-When persons are created with the TOPdesk AD sync.
+When persons are created with the Topdesk AD sync.
 Then it should be possible to create incidents or changes.
 Use the account_create_correlate.ps1 script in this case.

 ## Getting help